AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 *Note: if you don't see the above output but instead a big red `NullReferenceException` that means a component with this name was not found in the scene.*

-You can immediately write a Sapphire selector for this component which would look like:
+You can then write a Sapphire selector for this component which would look like:

 ```xml
 <UIView>